ehu009/2nd_mandatory/README.md

 * Code in `src/`
 * Report in `doc/`

+###Deadline
+The final Hand-in must be pushed to your own repository in the classroom prior to:

+* October 4.
+23:00

 # Bonus points

 * Make a dashboard on the web-page that displays produced insights and notifications for a given rider.